courage center multicultural counseling and therapy for women, immigrants and bipoc

 Background & Expertise

 I have about 10 years of experience in the health and wellness field providing specialized treatment to people in crisis, youth and those experiencing homelessness.
 After my undergraduate degree, I attended University of Colorado Denver’s Masters in Clinical Mental Health Counseling Program with an emphasis on working with multicultural and diverse populations.
 I earned my degree in 2020, at the height of the global pandemic.
 I am a National Board Certified Counselor and I am Licensed Professional Counselor in the state of Colorado.
 I enjoy working with women, immigrants and BIPOC individuals and those impacted by marginalization.
 I specialize in treating anxiety, depression and trauma symptoms.
 I help my clients explore the relational images built upon their experiences in relationships and envision new relationships that is authentic to who they are.
 We create change by challenging negative beliefs and oppressive narratives and by engaging in creative practices and resources that promote healing, using modern and holistic approaches to mental health.
 You will gain the courage to be more of you and live your fullest life.
-I will meet you where you’re at and support your growth towards a life of meaning.
+I will meet you where you’re at and support your growth towards a life of healing and meaning.

 Orientation & Worldview